nitotm/efficient-language-detector-js/README.md

 It's 100% Javascript (vanilla), easy installation and no dependencies.
 ELD is also available in [Python](https://github.com/nitotm/efficient-language-detector-py) and [PHP](https://github.com/nitotm/efficient-language-detector).

-> This is the first version of a port made from the original version in PHP, the structure might not be definitive, the code could be optimized.

 1. [Install](#install)
 2. [How to use](#how-to-use)
 3. [Benchmarks](#benchmarks)